doguscank/doguscank/README.md

 Hey everyone, I'm Doğuş.
 I'm a software developer from Turkey.
 I'm Electronics and Communication Eng. & Astronautical Eng.
 Student at Istanbul Technical University.
-I'm currently working in a robotics company and voluntarily involved in @ITU-TVC-ROCKET Avionics Sub-Team.
+I'm currently working in a robotics company.

 **Summary about me:**